phpgears/cqrs/README.md

 CQRS base classes and handling interfaces

-This package only provides the building blocks to CQRS.
-Actual implementation
+This package only provides the building blocks to CQRS

 ## Installation